 Using a business credit card means you can keep all of your firm’s expenses on one card and use personal cards solely for your personal life.
 That can make things like bookkeeping and tracking your company’s finances much easier.

 In some cases, this is required.
-For example, if an LLC doesn’t use a dedicated business credit card and instead mixes personal and business funds, it can lose the liability protection it offers.
+For example, if an LLC doesn’t use a dedicated business credit card or business bank account and instead mixes personal and business funds, it can lose the liability protection it offers.

 Cash flow is essential for any business.
 You want to make sure you have enough money coming in to cover your expenses.